On a Merton Problem with Irreversible Healthcare Investment: Introduction

-Empirical evidence suggests that health crucially influences an agent’s financial decisions (see, e.g., \cite{rosen2004portfolio}; \cite{smith2009impact}; \cite{atella2012household}).
-In particular, literature reveals that health status is positively correlated with income, consumption, asset holdings, and negatively correlated with health expenditures.
-To account for this fact, \cite{hugonnier2013health} proposed a dynamic framework for the joint determination of optimal consumption, portfolio holdings, and health investment.
-They solve for the optimal rules in closed form and provide estimates of the parameters that confirm the relevance of all the main characteristics of the model.
-More recently, \cite{guasoni2019consumption} focuses on a representative household that makes consumption, investment and healthcare spending decisions in order to maximise welfare under time-separable utilities.
-In \cite{guasoni2019consumption}, the Gompertz law of mortality is taken as state variable, in addition to wealth, and the resulting optimal stochastic control problem is reduced to the study of a nonlinear ordinary differential equation.
-This is shown to have a unique solution, which has an explicit expression in the old-age limit.
-Further, \cite{aurand2021mortality} studies optimal consumption, investment, and healthcare spending under Epstein--Zin preferences.
+Empirical evidence suggests that health crucially influences an agent's financial decisions (see, e.g., \cite{atella2012household}, \cite{rosen2004portfolio}, \cite{smith2009impact}).
+In particular, the literature reveals that health status is positively correlated with income, consumption, and asset holdings, and negatively correlated with health expenditures.
+To account for this fact, \cite{hugonnier2013health} propose a dynamic framework for the joint determination of optimal consumption, portfolio holdings, and health investment.
+They solve for the optimal rules in closed form and provide parameter estimates that confirm the relevance of all the main characteristics of the model.
+More recently, \cite{guasoni2019consumption} focus on a representative household that makes consumption, investment, and healthcare spending decisions in order to maximize welfare under time-separable utilities.
+In \cite{guasoni2019consumption}, the endogenous force of mortality is taken as the sole state variable, in addition to wealth, and the resulting optimal stochastic control problem is reduced to the study of a nonlinear ordinary differential equation.
+This equation is shown to have a unique solution, which has an explicit expression in the old-age limit.
+Further, \cite{aurand2021mortality} study optimal consumption, investment, and healthcare spending under Epstein--Zin preferences.

-As in \cite{hugonnier2013health}, also in this paper, we combine two well-accepted frameworks from the Financial and Health Economics literature within a unified setup.
-However, differently to \cite{hugonnier2013health}, health-related decisions are approached from a different viewpoint.
-Specifically, we start from a \cite{merton1971optimum}'s portfolio and consumption choice problem and append to this model the determination of the time of health investment (e.g., buying a preventive health insurance or joining a gym club).
+As in \cite{hugonnier2013health}, in this paper we combine two well-established frameworks from the financial and health economics literature within a unified setup.
+However, differently from \cite{hugonnier2013health}, health-related decisions are approached from a different viewpoint.
+Specifically, we start from \cite{merton1971optimum}'s portfolio and consumption choice problem and append to this model the determination of the time of health investment (e.g., joining a gym club or undertaking precautionary health measures).
 Meanwhile, the above essential features of \cite{grossman1972concept}'s canonical model are retained.